johanmz/MultiFMBerry/README.md

 ### Step 3: Speeding up the I²C bus

 For RDS, every transmitter needs to receive data each 21,5ms over the I²C bus.
 Also, the I²C messages for the multiplexer and IO expander need to be send and received.
-With more then 10 transmitters or so, the I²C bus speed should be increased to 400 KHz.
+With more than 10 transmitters or so, the I²C bus speed should be increased to 400 KHz.
 ```
 sudo nano /boot/config.txt
 ```